krispingal/krispingal.github.io/_posts/2024-09-15-Building-Layer7-Load-Balancer.md

 Below is a diagram of a simple load balancer.
 Requests (R1, R2, R3, R4) are distributed to three backend servers, and the forwarded requests are shown as FR1, FR2, FR3, and FR4.

-{% include images.html img="/assets/img/l7lb/load balancer.png" title="Diagram of aload balancer" caption="Diagram of a load balancer." %}
+{% include images.html img="/assets/img/l7lb/load balancer.webp" title="Diagram of aload balancer" caption="Diagram of a load balancer." %}

 Below is code for a simple load balancer that supports HTTP routes request in a Round Robin fashion.